Here's Why You Should Consider Adopting A Rescue Dog

 They're actually the BEST.

-Adopting a dog is seriously the best.
+As you've probably heard, adopting a dog is seriously the best.

 It’s not only immensely rewarding, but it’s also cheaper and more practical than buying a dog (and tons of fun).

 Adopting a dog into your family is life-changing in some beautiful and unexpected ways — here are just some of the best reasons to consider it:

 You’re saving a lifeWhen you adopt a dog, you’re actually saving their life — and the life of the dog who will take their spot in the rescue.